Accelerating Polarization via Alphabet Extension: Unbalanced TEC Becomes Balanced

 \section{Unbalanced TEC Becomes Balanced}

 In this section, we argue that TECs undergoing the polarization process tend to become more balanced than before.
 We do so by showing that the moments of inertia are decreasing.
+We begin by showing that $A(W^\seri) + A(W^\para) \leq A(W)$, which implies that the total amount of moments of inertia is conserved.